 Why this project?

-In 2014 Social innovation centre has conducted the study “Social enterprise sector snapshot around the Baltic sea” and identified that learning possibilities on social entrepreneurship (SE) offered in the Baltic Sea region are critically low in Latvia and not well served in Poland.
+In 2014 Social innovation center has conducted the study “Social enterprise sector snapshot around the Baltic sea” and identified that learning possibilities on social entrepreneurship (SE) offered in the Baltic Sea region are critically low in Latvia and not well served in Poland.
 There is no formal education for SE in Poland.
 However, there some linked programmes, or some individual courses and several formal courses and training workshops.
 Partner from Kaliningrad region has some path on developing SE but there still a lot to be done to promote SE there.
-The situation in Denmark is more optimistic than in other project’s countries hence some experience and know-how about SE will be transferred from Denmark.
+The situation in Denmark is more optimistic than in other project’s countries hence some experience, and know-how about SE will be transferred from Denmark.

 What is the project timeline?

 The project begins in September 2017 and has foreseen a final event in September 2018.
 Project’s milestones:

 - Creation of description of extensive educational module – February 2018

 - Practical approbation of training module – March 2018

 - Creation of online extensive educational module – August 2018